Nebraska Legislature: History

 The First Nebraska Territorial Legislature met in Omaha in 1855, staying there until statehood was granted in 1867.
 Nebraska originally operated under a bicameral legislature, but over time dissatisfaction with the bicameral system grew.
 Bills were lost because the two houses could not agree on a single version.
 Conference committees that formed to merge the two bills coming out of each chamber often met in secret, and thus were unaccountable for their actions.
 Campaigns to consolidate the Nebraska Legislature into a single chamber date back as early as 1913, meeting with mixed success.

 After a trip to Australia in 1931, George W. Norris, then U.S. senator for Nebraska, campaigned for reform, arguing that the bicameral system was based on the non-democratic British House of Lords, and that it was pointless to have two bodies of people doing the same thing and hence wasting money.
 He specifically pointed to the example of the Australian state of Queensland, which had adopted a unicameral parliament nearly ten years before.
-In 1934, voters approved a constitutional amendment to take effect with the 1936 elections, abolishing the Nebraska House of Representatives and granting its powers to the Senate.
+In 1934, voters approved a constitutional amendment to take effect with the 1936 elections, abolishing the Nebraska Senate and the Nebraska House of Representatives and granting their powers to a new unicameral body simply called the Nebraska Legislature.
+At 43 members, the new Nebraska Legislature was closer in size to the old 33-member Nebraska Senate than it was to the old 100-member Nebraska House of Representatives.

 Many possible reasons for the 1934 amendment's victory have been advanced: the popularity of George Norris; the Depression-era desire to cut costs; public dissatisfaction with the previous year's legislature; or even the fact that, by chance, it was on the ballot in the same year as an amendment to legalize parimutuel betting on horse races.
 This final coincidence may have aided the measure's passage in Omaha, where the unicameral issue was not a pressing one but horse racing was.
 (Gambling interests campaigned for "yes" votes on all amendments in hopes of assuring the horse-racing amendment's passage.)

 The new unicameral Legislature met for the first time in 1937.
 Though the name of the body is formally the "Nebraska Legislature", during the first session the Legislature adopted a resolution formally giving members the title of "senator".
 In Nebraska, the Legislature is also often known as "the Unicameral."